-When lenders review applicants, they look at four elements of a credit report: identification, account history, public records (bankruptcy filings, court records of tax liens) and inquiries.
+When lenders review applicants, they look at four elements of a credit report: identification, account history, public records (bankruptcy filings and judgements) and inquiries.
 If a credit history has not been established, an applicant may need to have someone cosign or be added as an authorized user on an account.
-A good option for those just starting to build credit when they don’t have a cosigner is a secured credit card, which requires users to put up cash as collateral.
+A good option for those just starting to build credit when they don't have a cosigner is a secured credit card, which requires users to put up cash as collateral.
 Once a credit history is established, it is important to maintain a good record of on-time payments and conservative credit use.
 It may take some time for those just beginning to build credit to see an improvement.
 Additionally, their credit history will be evaluated periodically and, provided they are in good standing, their credit score will increase.

 A credit report is really a credit history, and credit can be rebuilt over time.
 It doesn't just show the way things are today; it keeps a record of all credit opened in a consumer's name.
 It will indicate which items are closed or inactive, but the history remains nonetheless.
 Late or missed payments can stay on someone's report for up to seven years.
 Rebuilding credit means paying on time, looking for better credit options, and learning more about money and credit.
 Additionally, the longer a credit history is without negative information, such as late payments, the better.
 The older negative information is, the less significant it becomes.

 Education level is not part of a credit report, so it has no bearing on credit scores.
 Information in credit reports pertains only to debt-related information.
-Therefore, loans, credit cards and payment history will be reported, as well as bankruptcy, tax liens (debt owed to the government) and civil judgments (debt owed through the courts).
+Therefore, loans, credit cards and payment history will be reported, as well as bankruptcy and civil judgments (debt owed through the courts).
 Information about income, investments or assets such as stocks or bonds will also not be in a credit report.
 Likewise, there is no information about savings accounts, checking accounts, certificates of deposit or other non-debt banking relationships.
-Additionally, under the Equal Credit Opportunity Act, a creditor’s scoring system may not use race, gender, marital status, national origin or religion as factors.
+Additionally, under the Equal Credit Opportunity Act, a creditor's scoring system may not use race, gender, marital status, national origin or religion as factors.

 Spending too much is what can get people into financial trouble.
 Credit is a financial tool that can be beneficial if used wisely, but if it is misused, it can get people into trouble.
 Everyone should set a budget to ensure they use their credit wisely and that they don't overspend.